-Students receive an interim (mid-term) report, which is available through RenWeb in the middle of the grading period, to inform parents of their child's progress.
+Report cards are sent home at the end of each quarter (four times yearly).
+Students receive an interim (midterm) report in the middle of each grading period to inform parents of their child's progress.
+Interim reports are available through FACTS SIS (formerly RenWeb).